To report purchase problems, please fill out this form http://www.snapgardens.org/snap-purchase-problems/ and see below

 If your preferred retailer does not sell food-producing plants or seeds, consider asking them to place a special order.
 If you have a seed or plant catalog, bring it to the retailer, and show them exactly what you’d like them to order for you.

 If you are told by a cashier at an authorized SNAP Retailer that you cannot use SNAP benefits to purchase food-producing plants or seeds, it is probably due to a computer programming error.
 You can ask to talk to a manager, and ask them to please verify that you can purchase those food-producing plants or seeds at the Eligible Food Items on the USDA website: http://www.fns.usda.gov/snap/retailers/eligible.htm.
 There they will find “Households CAN use SNAP benefits to buy…Seeds and plants which produce food for the household to eat.”

 If you are buying both SNAP eligible and non-eligible items (such as shampoo, toilet paper or alcoholic beverages) during the same shopping trip, make sure you check your receipt to be sure your plant and/or seed purchases were classified as SNAP eligible.

-If you still encounter trouble making these purchases, please email us at purchase.problem@SNAPgardens.org and we will help you report this problem to your local SNAP Field Office, so that in the future, you and other SNAP recipients are less likely to encounter this problem.
-(Aside from communicating with the SNAP office, we will keep all information confidential.)
+If you still encounter trouble making these purchases, please fill out this form http://www.snapgardens.org/snap-purchase-problems/ and we will help you report this problem to relevant retailer and government agencies, so that in the future, you and other SNAP recipients are less likely to encounter this problem.
+(At your request, we will keep all personal information confidential.)

 Where to garden: